Best daily deals

 Kaitlyn Cimino / Android Authority

-The Google Pixel Watch uses proprietary 20mm watch bands, so you won’t be able to use your vast collection gathered from previous devices.
+The Google Pixel Watch and Pixel Watch 2 require proprietary 20mm watch bands, so you won’t be able to use your vast collection gathered from previous devices.
 However, that’s not the only problem users have faced with the Pixel Watch bands.

 Band size issues

-The Pixel Watch is a dainty device with a 41mm lens and a relatively short standard band.
-Notably, some users can’t quite get the watch to fit their larger arms.
+The Pixel Watch series are dainty devices with a 41mm lens and a relatively short standard band.
+Some users can’t quite get the watches to fit their larger arms.

 • Some users have noted that the 210mm Active band is slightly too short for their wrists, even when fastened on the last hole.

-• There’s no real fix for this issue, but some users have found the Woven and Stretch bands to fit a little better.
+• This issue has no real fix, but some users have found the Woven and Stretch bands to fit better.

 • You may be able to find a longer third-party band here.